Bonono63/ceresvoxel/README.md

 Technical details:
 The engine is written in the Zig programming language, utilizes the Vulkan graphics API, and GLFW for interfacing with the Operating System.

-cglm is used for math,
+zmath is used for math,
 glfw for window events and input, vulkan for graphics,
 AMD's vma is used for device memory allocation,